KristiyanGeorgiev1996/MailBotX/README.md

 ## 🔗 Documentation / GitHub Pages

-All Markdown files with screenshots and GIFs are available as a landing page:
+All Markdown files with GIF are available as a landing page:

 [MailBotX Docs / GitHub Pages](https://KristiyanGeorgiev1996.github.io/MailBotX/)